bluntwizard/steam_deck_dub_edition/docs/CONSOLIDATION.md

 ## Overview

-This document summarizes the consolidation process performed on the Steam Deck DUB Edition project to improve code organization, reduce redundancy, and enhance maintainability.
+This document summarizes the consolidation process performed on the Grimoire project to improve code organization, reduce redundancy, and enhance maintainability.

 ## Changes Made